This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Key Takeaways

-- Boil the chicken in water for 12-15 minutes until it’s thoroughly cooked, reaching an internal temperature of 165°F.
+- Cook the chicken thoroughly by simmering it for 12-15 minutes until it reaches an internal temperature of 165°F.

 Preparing Chicken for Dogs